About our health tests

 Diabetes HbA1c test

 This blood test can check for Type 2 diabetes.
-Or, if you know you have Type 1 diabetes, the test can help to monitor your existing condition.
+Or, if you know you have diabetes, the test can help to monitor your existing condition.
 Diabetes can put you at risk of kidney disease, eye disease, heart attack, stroke and nerve damage, among other things.
 You don't have to fast before this test.

 Comprehensive profile of cholesterol and other blood fats